The Forty-Scholar Council of Imām Abū Hanīfah

 By Muntasir Zaman

 Among the various specialties of the Hanafī school of thought, one outstanding specialty is the rigorous manner in which it was developed.
 Imām Abū Hanīfah had a group of prominent scholars with whom he would consult.
-Often they images 1would only come to a conclusion on a particular issue after debating it for three days.[1]
+Often they would only come to a conclusion on a particular issue after debating it for three days.[1]

 As such, one can understand the truthfulness of what Imām Wakī‘ ibn al-Jarrāh stated when a person in his gathering claimed that Imām Abū Hanīfah erred.
 He said: